-On November 1, 2021, we entered into a new four-year, \$165 million senior secured credit facility with certain commercial banks.
-The facility has a maturity date of November 1, 2025 and as of November 3, 2022, the last date of redetermination, our borrowing base was \$165 million.
+On November 1, 2021, we entered into a four-year, \$165 million senior secured credit facility with certain commercial banks, as the lenders, and JPMorgan Chase Bank, N.A., as the administrative agent.
+The facility has a maturity date of November 1, 2025 and as of October 25, 2023, the last date of redetermination, our borrowing base was \$165 million

 Our Credit Facility contains certain customary representations, warranties and covenants, including but not limited to, limitations on incurring debt and liens, limitations on merging or consolidating with another company, limitations on making certain restricted payments, limitations on investments, limitations on paying distributions on, redeeming, or repurchasing common units, limitations on entering into transactions with affiliates, and limitations on asset sales.
+The

-The Credit Facility also contains customary events of default, including non-payment, breach of covenants, materially incorrect representations, cross-default, bankruptcy and change of control.
+Credit Facility also contains customary events of default, including non-payment, breach of covenants, materially incorrect representations, cross-default, bankruptcy and change of control.
 If an event of default occurs and is continuing, the lenders may declare all amounts outstanding under the Credit Facility to be immediately due and payable.

-At our election, interest on borrowings under the credit facility is determined by reference to either the secured overnight financing rate ("SOFR") plus an applicable margin between 3.00% and 4.00% per annum (depending on the then-current level of borrowings under the Credit Facility) or the alternate base rate ("ABR") plus an applicable margin between 2.00% and 3.00% per annum (depending on the then-current level of borrowings under the Credit Facility).
-The weighted average interest rate on Credit Facility borrowings was 8.3% in the three months ended March 31, 2023.
+At our election, interest on borrowings under the credit facility is determined by reference to either the secured overnight financing rate plus an applicable margin between 3.00% and 4.00% per annum (depending on the then-current level of borrowings under the Credit Facility) or the alternate base rate plus an applicable margin between 2.00% and 3.00% per annum (depending on the then-current level of borrowings under the Credit Facility).
+The weighted average interest rate on Credit Facility borrowings was 8.4% in the nine months ended September 30, 2023.

 We are required to maintain (i) a current ratio (the ratio of current assets to current liabilities) greater than 1.0 to 1.0, which for purposes of this definition includes availability under the Credit Facility but excludes the fair value of derivative instruments, and (ii) a ratio of total net debt-to-EBITDAX of not greater than 3.0 to 1.0.
 For purposes of the total net debt-to-EBITDAX ratio, total net debt is total debt for borrowed money (including capital leases and purchase money debt) minus unrestricted cash and cash equivalents on hand at such time (not exceeding \$15.0 million in the aggregate), minus the unpaid balance of the FAM Loan.
-The total EBITDAX calculation consists of Cross Timbers Energy's EBITDAX that has been paid in cash to TXO Partners, plus MorningStar Operating LLC's EBITDAX, plus net realized hedge gains or losses, less the consolidated expenses of TXO Partners and its subsidiaries.
+The total EBITDAX calculation includes the sum of (i) net income plus interest expense; income taxes paid; depreciation, depletion and amortization; exploration expenses, including workover expenses; non-cash charges including unrealized losses on derivative instruments; and, any extraordinary or non-recurring charges, minus (ii) any extraordinary or non-recurring income and any non-cash income including unrealized gains on derivative instruments.

-We utilized the proceeds from our initial public offering and cash on hand to pay down our credit facility in full, so that we had no debt outstanding and \$165 million available under our Credit Facility as of March 31, 2023.
+We utilized the proceeds from our initial public offering and cash on hand to pay down our credit facility, so that we had \$18 million of debt outstanding and \$147 million available under our Credit Facility as of September 30, 2023.